EYW wants your food photos!

-Where: The oyster po’boy, pictured, at Parkway Bakery & Tavern (538 Hagan Ave., map) in Mid-City is just as it should be: brimming with plump, crispy, very deep-fried oysters; fried shrimp gets the same yummy treatment.
-As with the roast beef here, “dressed” means lettuce, tomato, mayo, and pickles.
+Where: The oyster po’boy, pictured, at Parkway Bakery & Tavern (538 Hagan Ave., map) in Mid-City is just as it should be: brimming with plump, crispy fried oysters.
+As a huge plus, Parkway uses locally harvested, wild-caught oysters and wild-caught Gulf shrimp.
+As with all po'boys, “dressed” means lettuce, tomato, mayo, and pickles.

-Order: The golden-fried oyster or shrimp po’boy, dressed ($7.85 regular; $11 large).
+Order: The golden-fried Gulf oyster ($13.99 small; $19.99 large) or the flash-fried Gulf shrimp po’boy, dressed ($9.99 regular; $13.29 large).
 Can’t decide which sandwich to get?
-Try a half-and-half combo, like fried oysters plus fried shrimp (if available), or get the surf-and-turf, which combines the fried shrimp po’boy with the excellent roast beef and gravy po’boy.
+Try a Parkway surf-and-turf po'boy, which combines the shrimp po’boy with the excellent roast beef and gravy po’boy.

 Alternatively: In the French Quarter, a nondescript market and deli called Verti Marte (1201 Royal St., map) has popular po'boys and is open 24/7 for all your late-night sandwich needs.
 R&O’s (504-831-1248; 216 Metairie Hammond Hwy, map) in Metairie (you’ll need a car) and Domilise’s (504-899-9126; 5240 Annunciation St., map) Uptown are highly recommended, as well as Mahony’s Po’boy Shop (3454 Magazine St., map) near the Garden District, which offers both classic and nontraditional po’boy fillers (for instance: chicken livers and Creole slaw; fried oysters, bacon, and cheddar).
 In the Bywater, try family-owned Frady's One Stop (3231 Dauphine St., map), a convenience store with groceries and killer popular po'boys.